Ketamine for Bipolar Disorders

 - A rapid and unpredictable switch between the two states

 There are many different treatments associated with bipolar disorder.
-Medications such as antidepressants, mood stabilisers, and antipsychotics are frequently prescribed, but many patients do not respond well to the negative side effects.
-Psychotherapy such as cognitive behavioural therapy is often recommended, as well as lifestyle changes to help sufferers manage their condition.
+Medications such as antidepressants, mood stabilizers, and antipsychotics are frequently prescribed, but many patients do not respond well to the adverse side effects.
+Psychotherapy such as cognitive behavioral therapy is often recommended, and lifestyle changes help sufferers manage their condition.

 These can be highly effective, but many patients may not experience any significant benefit and often react poorly to the side effects.

 But there is another treatment becoming increasingly common for relieving the symptoms of bipolar disorder: intravenous Ketamine bipolar treatment, otherwise known as ketamine infusion therapy.

 The therapy involves a low dosage of Ketamine inserted intravenously into the patient’s bloodstream over a series of short sessions.
 The drug targets receptors in the brain responsible for stabilizing mood, producing dopamine, and relieving pain.